Grady and Keaton’s story: Leaning into the MGfC community helps twins with autism become their best selves

 Finding the help you need can be a challenge.
 Here are some places to start.

-We welcome patients with a new or existing colostomy, ileostomy or urostomy, and their family and friends, to monthly meetings of the Massachusetts General Hospital Ostomy Support Group.
+We welcome patients with a new or existing colostomy, ileostomy or urostomy, and their family and friends, to bi-monthly meetings of the Massachusetts General Hospital (MGH) Ostomy Support Group.

-Hosted by ostomy nurses from the Massachusetts General Hospital Digestive Healthcare Center, meetings of the Mass General Ostomy Support Group present an open and inviting atmosphere to ask questions, share tips and discuss relevant topics, typically in the presence of a social worker and nutritionist.
-Meetings are free and often feature a guest speaker.
-No registration is required.
+Hosted by the ostomy nurses from the MGH Gastrointestinal & Oncologic Surgery department (GIOS), the Ostomy Support Group presents an open and inviting atmosphere to ask questions, share tips and discuss relevant topics.
+Meetings are free and will sometimes feature a guest speaker.

 For more information about ostomies and ostomy care, visit: